Koed00/django-q/README.md

 ![qmonitor command](http://i.imgur.com/5cm7hdP.png)

 ###Admin integration
-Django Q registers itself with the admin page to show failed and succesful tasks.
+Django Q registers itself with the admin page to show failed and successful tasks.
 From there task results can be read or deleted.
-If neccesary, failed tasks can be reintroduced to the queue.
+If necessary, failed tasks can be reintroduced to the queue.

 ### Signed Tasks
 Tasks are first pickled to Json and then signed using Django's own signing module before being sent to a Redis list.
 This ensures that task packages on the Redis server can only be excuted and read by clusters and django servers who share the same secret key.